 “Index providers need to reflect investor practices and expectations”, insists Eric Borremans, Head of Environmental, Social and Governance at Pictet Asset Management, adding that if such exclusions became embedded in index-construction rules, it would raise the stakes for those companies involved in such activities and promote greater transparency.

-Active Ownership Report for 2019 Leveraging the power of investors to trigger positive change
+Responsible investment report for 2021 Leveraging the power of investors to trigger positive change

 How Pictet embeds responsible investing

 By embedding responsible investing aspects at every stage of our value chain, we give our clients a thorough understanding of sustainable issues surrounding the management of their wealth.

 Asset management ― A responsible partner

 We believe in responsible capitalism and take a holistic view that considers the complex interactions between economy, society and the environment, and are convinced that ESG considerations can help us make better long-term investment decisions for our clients.